wellia/buildingDefect/README.md

 # Building Defect Repository

 The first task is to do feasibility study to explore getting building defect data online using Web Scraping techniques.
 I used Python libraries such as Http requests, BeautifulSoups and Selenium.
+Code: (https://github.com/wellia/WebScrapping)

 The second task is to build a model to predict the building defect categories.
 - I performed data analysis.
 The result was inconsistent data entry and highly imbalanced data